MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-promethues-metrics.md

 ---

-## Retrive metrics from Azure Monitor workspace
+## Retrive metrics from Azure Monitor Workspace

-Now, you're able to query metrics in Azure Monitor Workspace.
+Now, you're able to query metrics in the Azure Monitor workspace.
 All data is retrieved from an Azure Monitor workspace by using queries that are written in Prometheus Query Language (PromQL).

 Follow the steps to input your PromQL.